tractordev/integra/README.md

 ### Adding Services

 Integra supports [OpenAPI Descriptions](https://learn.openapis.org/specification/) or [Google Discovery Documents](https://developers.google.com/discovery/v1/reference/apis).
 If the API and provider are the same, for example `digitalocean`, you can make a directory under `services`.
 If a provider has multiple APIs, make a directory for the provider, like `google`, and a subdirectory for the API, `calendar`, which would make a service named `google-caledar`.
 In either case, the service directory needs a `meta.yaml` file and a directory for specific versions of the API description.
 This directory is named by the major version number of the API, so an API with version `1.0` would be `1`.
-Integra expects either an `openapi.yaml` file or a `googleapi.json` file in this directory.
+Integra expects either an `openapi.yaml` file, `openapi.json` file, or a `googleapi.json` file in this directory.

 This would end up looking something like this:
 ```